openode-io/build-templates/templates/rust-minimal/README.md

-# java-minimal
+# rust-minimal

-Template for java using a prebuild jar file.
-Note that the jar file must be compiled and must listen to port 80 on startup.
-Make sure to change YOUR-JAR-FILE in the Dockerfile.
+Template for the rust programming.
+Make sure to change YOUR-BINARY-FILE in the Dockerfile.
+Listen to 0.0.0.0:80.
+More likely you will need to increase the
+MAX_BUILD_DURATION: openode set-config MAX_BUILD_DURATION 200 depending on your
+project size.